Non-commutative Law of iterated logarithm

 Suppose that $s_n^2 \to \infty$ and $\norm{d_n}_\infty \leq \frac{\alpha_n s_n}{u_n}$, where $(\alpha_n)$ is a sequence of positive numbers such that $\alpha_n \to 0$, then

 \end{thm}

-As already pointed out in \cite{zeng2015kolmogorov}, one can not have equality for general non-commutative random variables because of the free CLT \cite{Voi}.
+As already pointed out in \cite{zeng2015kolmogorov}, one cannot have equality for general non-commutative random variables because of the free CLT \cite{Voi}.
 In some sense, the commutative situation is the worst possible for the LIL.

 Next, we use this martingale analogue of LIL to deduce a non-commutative analogue of independent random variable version due to Hartman and Wintner \cite{hartman1941law}.
 They stated that if $(y_i)$ is an i.i.d. sequence of real, centered, square-integrable random variables with variance $\sigma^2$, then